my-nft/factory-docs/docs/quickstart/generate_your_nft_kit.md

 1. Gas fees: this is the fee you should pay to the blockchain network to add your transaction in a block and validate it

-2. MyNFT fees: this is the fe you pay for using the factory.
+2. MyNFT fees: this is the fe you pay for using the <a href="https://minting.my-nft.io" target="_blank">factory</a>.
 It is used to maintain the platform and build new features

 Stay in the page and wait for the trnasaction to be validated (DON'T USE 'speed up' OPTION IN METAMASK AFTER YOU SUBMIT THE TRANSACTION).

 Once the transaction validated you will receive a popup message, click on 'ok' this will finalise the NFT Kit configuration.

 NB.
-In case the factory keeps hanging during the NFT Kit configuration, or during the transaction validation, don't panic just contact the support at support@my-nft.io and we will help you get your environnement quickly.
+In case <a href="https://minting.my-nft.io" target="_blank">the factory</a> keeps hanging during the NFT Kit configuration, or during the transaction validation, don't panic just contact the support at support@my-nft.io and we will help you get your environnement quickly.